Centre issues rules for smooth functioning of J&K administration

 Should the difference of opinion persist, the LG may direct that the matter be referred to the council, which shall consider it at its next scheduled meeting and convey its decision, but not later than 15 days from the date of such reference.

-In case no such decision is received within 15 days from the date of such reference, the LG''s decision shall be deemed to have been accepted by the council of ministers.
+In case no such decision is received within 15 days from the date of such reference, the LG's decision shall be deemed to have been accepted by the council of ministers.

 In case of a difference of opinion between the LG and the council with regard to any matter, the former shall refer it to the Centre for the decision of the president and shall act according to that decision, the notification said.